elunna/nerfhack-changelog/README.md

 * Reduced weight of bullwhips to 7 aum
 * Increased weight of shuriken to 2 aum each.
 * Wielded polearms grant an AC bonus depending on their weight (for every 30aum, they grant -1AC)
 * **Spears** at expert skill can skewer through enemies, allowing you to hit the enemy directly behind the target.
-Peacefuls are prevents from being hit unless the spear is cursed.
-We also won't auto-skewer the spot unless it is visible.
+Peacefuls are prevented from being hit unless the spear is cursed.
+We also won't auto-skewer the spot unless it is visible or spottable via ESP.
 Skewering doesn't trigger most passive attacks unless it's a passive electrifying attack and you attack with a metal spear.
 * **Tridents** at skilled can also skewer monsters.
 * **Spetums** can skewer up to 3 monsters when used in melee whilst riding a steed
 * **Ranseurs** can disarm monsters or the player when pounded or used in melee whilst riding a steed.